project-machine/trust/README.md

    keyring.
 It can also load the provisioned key into the TPM and unmount the tmpfs.

+Trust also offers the following subcommands for administration:

+   'trust new-uuid --keysetname <name>' - generates a unique product-uuid, rsa 2048-bit keypair, and an x509 certificate signed by the manifestCA found in the keys repo name with --keysetname.
+The uuid is placed in Subject's CN attribute of the certificate. i.e. Subject: CN = manifest PRODUCT:62d38d9f-0d1d-441b-be21-5a7f4173fde1 The new uuid, keypair, and certificate are placed in the user's local config directory, i.e. ~/.config/machine/trust/manifest/.

+   'trust initkeyset --keysetname <name> [ --org <organization> ]'  - generates a new keys repository containing new keypairs, certs, and uuids.
+The new key repository is located in the user's data directory, ~/.local/share/machine/trust/keys/<name>.
+   The --org specifies the Organization attribute in the X509 Subject of the generated certificates.
+The key repo may be used whereever a keysetname is required.

+Exported functions in trust:

+   doSudiCert(VMname, keysetname string) - Generates a unique uuid, rsa 2048-bit sudi keypair, and x509 certificate that is signed by the SudiCA found in the keys repo named with keysetname.
+This function is only called during provisioning.
+A unique uuid is also generated and added to the Subject's CN field of the certificate as well as the Product UUID. i.e.
+   "Subject: CN = 4cc76b82-948c-44b8-948c-1cc9a7d460d0, serialNumber =
+   PID:bc564363-2a8e-44fe-bb0e-54c7f9988ecf SN:4cc76b82-948c-44b8-948c-1cc9a7d460d0"

 ## Notes

 1. This is based on the concepts and scripts published at